 Sometimes the best way to appreciate the impact of a remodel is to compare the before and after photos.
-We enjoy taking a look back at the transformations we've made to kitchens throughout the Greater Cincinnati area.
+We enjoy taking a look back at the kitchen transformations we've made throughout the Greater Cincinnati area.
 Here are five of our favorite before & after kitchens that we hope you'll enjoy as well.

 This Loveland kitchen started with a functional layout that worked well with the central island.
 The dark cabinetry and white counter and floor tile, however, were not stylish, and made the kitchen feel boring and cheap.
 To update the kitchen, the cabinets were exchanged for higher-quality cabinets in a more sophisticated deep brown shade.
 Travertine tile and Venetian Gold granite counters improve the look dramatically.
 New wood flooring finishes off the updates.